- C Programming Books for Beginners

 |1."Data Structures and Algorithm Analysis in C" by Mark Allen Weiss|

-“Data Structures and Algorithm Analysis in C” Book Review: The author focuses on Abstract Data types (ADTs) and Algorithms analysis using C in this book.
-The book explains crucial concepts such as Hashing, Heaps, Trees, Lists, graphs and many more.
-The book has plenty of exercises for practising at each chapter-end with solutions manual provided over the internet.
-A summary is provided at the end of each chapter to recall the learned topics.
-For UG students with knowledge on topics like pointers, recursion and discrete maths this book serves as a good reference to study algorithm analysis and advanced data structures.
+“Data Structures and Algorithm Analysis in C” Book Review: In this book, the author emphasizes the utilization of C for Abstract Data Types (ADTs) and algorithm analysis.
+The book comprehensively explains important concepts including Hashing, Heaps, Trees, Lists, graphs, and more.
+Each chapter concludes with ample exercises for practice, and a solutions manual is available online.
+A summary is provided at the end of each chapter to aid in reviewing the learned topics.
+Targeted towards undergraduate students with prior knowledge of pointers, recursion, and discrete mathematics, this book serves as a valuable reference for studying algorithm analysis and advanced data structures.

 |2."Data Structure Through C" by Yashavant P Kanetkar|